nextreleaseio/next-release/content/faq/import.md

 ---
-title: 'Can I import releases I've already made for my project?'
+title: "Can I import releases I've already made for my project"
-weight: -1
+weight: 0
 ---

-*Yes!*

 You can visit your Project > Settings > Import page to import past releases.